 However, times have changed.
 The upswing of a cutting-edge millennial workforce has led to a paradigm shift in office culture.
 Nowhere is this more true than at startups and tech companies.

 ‘Ask not what you can do for your tech company, but what your tech company can do for you’, is the altered Kennedy quote that dictates the sentiment and initiatives of many recruiters within tech companies in 2020.

 Along with this, company culture videos have become the weapon of choice used to sway rockstar recruits.
 Those that prove successful, combine aesthetic elements that help present the promoted company as a fun, stimulating, and exciting place to work at.

-To do this, choosing the proper soundtrack is crucial.
+To do this, choosing the proper high-quality soundtrack is crucial.

 This is the fourth and final article in a blog series exploring soundtracks for B2B videos: best practices and explicit tips.
 We’ll showcase companies that are doing it right and highlight different approaches for each video category.

 The first three installments of this series focused on B2B explainer videos, promos, and customer testimonials.
 To get the full B2B audio experience, do check them out!
 Now, without further ado, let’s jump right into our second B2B video category: company culture videos.